DNA Benches | By Leonardo Rossano& Debora Mansur

 Now, based in Belo Horizonte has just joined the "FATTO da DUE" office where she works with a Brazilian engineer partner aiming to bring to projects the classical Italian beauty design and the modern engineering effects.

 An architect and designer, he graduated in ‘91 in Florence, where he resides.
-In the 90’s he collaborated with architect Claudio Nardi’s studio designing for private residence, public spaces, and boutiques including leading Italian designers like Dolce & Gabbana, G. Ferrè, and Valentino.
+In the 90’s he collaborated with architect Claudio Nardi’s studio designing for private residences, public spaces, and boutiques including leading Italian designers like Dolce & Gabbana, G. Ferrè, and Valentino.
 Since ’98 he is a freelance designer of furniture, furnishing complements, exhibition space and company image communication.

 His client list includes Lapalma, RF- Yamakawa, and True Design.
 For Clerprem, he worked as an art director overseeing the design of seats and components for trains.
-He was teaching assistant to Prof. Robert Segoni in the course of “Industrial Design” before becoming a teacher himself lecturing for the Bachelor of Fashion Design in Florence until ‘09.
+He was a teaching assistant to Prof. Robert Segoni in the course of “Industrial Design” before becoming a teacher himself lecturing for the Bachelor of Fashion Design in Florence until ‘09.

 He currently teaches History of design at IED and Design at the Florence University of Art, for the international masters at Florence Institute of Design International and Polimoda.